vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+enable:

+(figure out how to produce member leave event, - not 1:1 with momentary disconnection) remove avatar on leave event
+        ... re-enable all the simple primitive and movement

+redo logic for joining webrtc - don't think needs an event???

 local events should happen immediately in the client
   - tricky becauses it requires locally mapping command to event which is redundant to backend.